-A long-held fascination with the natural world and the relationships between that which make it their home, inspires much of Darren’s art.
-Every composition is exquisitely hand-drawn, capturing the finest details in a contemporary aesthetic that celebrates the chosen subject.
-His work relates both a keen observation of reality with an infusion of whimsey and a visual conversation between subjects and their environment.
+Each of Darren’s compositions are meticulously constructed, capturing the finest details in a contemporary aesthetic which celebrates the chosen subject.
+His work relates both a keen observation of reality and a whimsical sensibility, presenting visual narratives that explore the fragility and fortitude of nature.
 No grid reference techniques are used, meaning every piece is drawn purely “by eye” and come to life over hours, weeks, sometimes months of work.

-Darren works exclusively with Unison Colour soft pastels (UK) for whom he is an associate artist, and pastel pencils by Faber-Castell (Germany), Carbothello (Czech Republic) and Caran d’Ache (Switzerland).
-With rich, finely ground pigments and lightfast qualities confirmed by the most rigorous international testing, each piece is nothing short of museum quality.
+Darren works exclusively with the finest soft pastels including Rembrandt and Unison Colour, for whom he is an associate artist, and pastel pencils by Faber-Castell, Carbothello, Derwent and Caran d’Ache.
+With rich, traditional pigments and lightfast qualities confirmed by the most rigorous international testing, each piece is nothing short of museum quality.

-“Pencils ultimately remain my favourite tool because of the control, precision and line quality they allow.
-The technology and craftsmanship behind today’s professional-grade pastel pencil is a massive departure from the humble colour pencil that typically comes to mind.
-Using techniques combining them with soft pastel, you can achieve incredible detail, depth and luminosity in your work.”
+“Pencils ultimately remain my favourite tool to work with because of the control and line quality they allow.
+The craftsmanship and technology behind today’s professional-grade pastel pencil is a huge departure from the humble colour pencil that may come to mind.
+They provide pastel artists a means to achieve fine detail and precise mark-making previously not possible in pastel work.”

 Darren’s work has been selected for various local and national exhibitions.
 He has been a finalist in the Clayton Utz Art Award and a five-time finalist and two-time category winner in the Lethbridge 20000 Small Scale Art Award in Australia.
 Two of Darren’s pieces were selected for publication in the tenth edition of Strokes of Genius: The Best of Drawing published by Northlight Books, and his work has appeared in art magazines internationally.

-A portion of all sales from all of Darren's art supports conservation and animal welfare projects throughout the world.
+A portion of all sales from his art supports conservation and animal welfare projects throughout the world.